Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/UpdateToNewReleases/Moving-from-preview-to-GA.md

   {{% include "PowerShell-ExecutionPolicy.md" %}}

-  **Generate a list of the resource IDs which would be deleted by this script:**
+  **Generate a list of the resource IDs that would be deleted by this script:**

   ```powershell
   ./Start-ALZMonitorCleanup.ps1 -ReportOnly
   ```

-  **Show output of what would happen if deletes executed:**
+  **Show output of what would happen if deletes were executed:**

   ```powershell
   ./Start-ALZMonitorCleanup.ps1 -WhatIf